-In September 2012, Google acquired Nik Software.
+Nik Collection was originally launched by Nik Software but in September 2012 it was acquired by Google.
 At the time this was largely thought to be to enable Google to get hold of Snapseed, an excellent (and popular) mobile image editing app.

 Nik Collection continued to be popular, possibly helped by the fact that in early 2016, Google made it free to download.
-However, in Spring 2017 when Google confirmed that it wouldn’t develop the software any further, the nails were made ready for the Nik Collection coffin.
+However, in Spring 2017 when Google confirmed that it wouldn’t develop the software any further, the nails were made ready for Nik Collection’s coffin.

 Nik Collection Plugins

 The Nik Collection comprises the following Adobe Photoshop and Lightroom plug-ins:

 Silver Efex Pro: for converting images to black and white, this is inspired by traditional darkroom techniques.

 Analog Efex Pro: simulates the look of traditional film, cameras and lenses.

 Color Efex Pro: a collection of colour correction and creative effect filters, plus retouching controls.